 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Every body is different, and every body reacts different to various medications.

-Overall, I would best describe Myakka Native as a “slightly above average” sativa strain from Surterra Wellness.
+Overall, I would best describe Myakka Native as an “okay” sativa strain from Surterra Wellness.

 I’m pleased to see that Surterra has embraced more full spectrum cannabis products like whole flower and concentrates, and I am confident that in time, their quality will greatly improve and lead to the production of some excellent medical cannabis products.